top of page

-Periods, Poverty, & Possibility: A Teen's Mission to Promote Global health
+Periods, Poverty, & Possibility: A Teen's Mission to Promote Menstrual Equity

-Determined to make a difference, Cora raised $2,000 to purchase reusable period underwear and created educational materials to promote menstrual health and dignity.
+Determined to make a difference, Cora raised $2,000 in donations to purchase reusable period underwear and created educational materials to promote menstrual health and dignity.

 Cora then reached out to International Medical Relief (IMR), a nonprofit that coordinates medical missions.
 With the partnership of IMR, Cora traveled to Peru and distributed period underwear and educational resources to over 200 people.